CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 SPI: Simple Probalistic Imputer - Uses the probality distribution of the unique values to impute values.
 CPI: Complex Probalistic Imputer - Uses the probability distribution of some unique values to impute values.
 MBI: Multivariante Bayesian Imputer - Uses a Bayesian approach to impute the values based on the conditional probablity of another feature.
+DI: Dependent Imputer - Uses values from other columns that ensure data correctness.

 (SUBJECT_RACE, DESCRIPTION) & (SUBJECT_DETAILS.2, COMPLEXION) \
 These two features deal with the subject itself.
 The probability of the subjects complexion is very likley to be dependet on the race and vice versa.